 Southerners, is your spade itching?
 If you don’t have every one of these beauties in your landscape, get them ordered and start planning where you’ll plant them.

-No wimpy, melting, water-hogging pansies for us, thank you.
+No delicate, melting, water-hogging pansies for us, thank you.
 We need plants that face the sun, heat, and drought with an emphatic, “Bring it on!”

 Do you agree with our list?
 It’s a bit Texas-heavy, of course, so if you’re a Southerner, please share other favorites in the comments section below.

 Photos by Gretchen Heber © Ask the Experts, LLC.
 ALL RIGHTS RESERVED.
 See our TOS for more details.
 Product photos via The Clayton Farm, Outsidepride, Proven Winners, David’s Garden Seeds, Nature Hills Nursery, and Everwilde Farms.
-Uncredited photos: Shutterstock.
+Uncredited top photos by Gretchen Heber.
+Other uncredited photos via Shutterstock.
 With additional writing and editing by Allison Sidhu.